muratk5n/thirdwave/en/README.md

 ---

-\#SriLanka Rajapaksas were everywhere... should've guessed some were obviously connected to the last major success in that nation, beating the Tamil Tigers..
+Rajapaksas were everywhere \#SriLanka... should've guessed some were obviously connected to the last major success in that nation, beating the Tamil Tigers..
 Gotabaya was apparently SecDef when that happened, brother was President.
 That kind of success buys you a lot of